online-judge-tools/verification-helper/README.md

 If documentation generators like [Doxygen](http://www.doxygen.jp) are found when generating documentation, they will be automatically used.
 TeX expressions like `$(N \sum_i A_i)$` are also supported by the [MathJax](https://www.mathjax.org/) library.
-For the details, see <https://kmyk.github.io/online-judge-verify-helper/document.html>.
+For the details, see [the reference](https://kmyk.github.io/online-judge-verify-helper/document.html).

 ## Tips